-In the near future, The South African OR Tambo International airport plans on implementing a more sophisticated screening system which airport officials believe would remove the need for physical airport pat downs.
+Shortly, The South African OR Tambo International airport plans on implementing a more sophisticated screening system which airport officials believe would remove the need for physical airport pat downs.

 ALSO READ: How airports can make you lose it

 Frankly, I do not trust the 100% accuracy of these screening machines.
-Personally, I would prefer being groped and safe, than sorry and dead from an airplane explosion from a miniature bomb hidden in some person’s butt cleavage, that went undetected.
+I would prefer being groped and safe, than sorry and dead from an airplane explosion from a miniature bomb hidden in some person’s butt cleavage, that went undetected.